ansible/community-docs/projects/ansible/collections/dev_guidelines/releasing_collections_without_release_branches.rst

 1. First, examine the collection if there are merged changes to release.

 2. According to the changes made, choose an appropriate release version number.
 Keep in mind that the collections must follow the `semantic versioning <https://semver.org/>`_ rules.
-Refer to the `Releasing without release branches <releasing_collections_without_release_branches.rst>`_ for details.
+Refer to the `Releasing collections <releasing_collections.rst>`_ guide for details.

 3. Announce your intention to release the collection in a corresponding pinned release issue / community pinboard of the collection and in the ``#ansible-community`` IRC channel.